ioer-dresden/carto-lab-docker/docs/developers.md

 docker.io/continuumio/miniconda3:25.3.1-1
 ```

-The docker image is pulled from remote gitlab registry.
-If you update the Dockerfile,
+This base Miniconda3 image specified in the Dockerfile is pulled from a remote registry.

-check if local build is possible with:
+If you update the Dockerfile, check that the local build completes without errors.

 ```bash
 docker build .